Contents

 Virtual influencers: A marketing revolution

-Virtual influencers are digital personas created using advanced technologies like artificial intelligence and 3D modeling.
-Unlike human influencers who exist in physical reality, these avatars are entirely confined to the virtual world, interacting with users on social media platforms in realistic and engaging ways.
+Virtual influencers are digital characters created using advanced technologies such as artificial intelligence and 3D modeling.
+Unlike human influencers who exist in physical reality, these avatars are entirely confined to the virtual world, interacting with users on social media platforms in a realistic and engaging way.

 A high-tech creation

-Designing a virtual influencer requires a combination of skills in 3D modeling, animation, artificial intelligence and marketing.
-Agencies that specialize in creating these characters employ digital artists to design avatars that are often more perfect and controllable than their human counterparts.
+Designing a virtual influencer requires a combination of skills in 3D modeling, animation, artificial intelligence, and marketing.
+Agencies specializing in creating these characters employ digital artists to design avatars that are often more perfect and controllable than their human counterparts.

-The appearance of virtual influencers can be adjusted to exactly match the desired branding, and their behavior can be scripted to interact consistently and predictably with followers.
-This careful personalization allows businesses to precisely control their message and image, eliminating the risks associated with the unpredictable actions of human influencers.
+The appearance of virtual influencers can be adjusted to precisely match the desired brand image, and their behavior can be scripted to interact consistently and predictably with followers.
+This meticulous customization allows businesses to precisely control their message and image, eliminating the risks associated with the unpredictable actions of human influencers.

 The pioneers of the movement

-The concept of the virtual influencer has really taken off with iconic figures like Lil Miquela.
+The concept of the virtual influencer truly took off with iconic figures like Lil Miquela.
 Created by the company Brud, Lil Miquela is a virtual influencer who has managed to amass millions of followers on Instagram in just a few years.
-She plays a fictional character with a life story, opinions and emotions, which makes her very attractive to users.
+She embodies a fictional character with a life story, opinions, and emotions, making her very appealing to users.

 In this article we will explore who are these virtual influencers, how they impact business marketing and why they could well represent the future of this industry.